-In the case under discussion, the regression estimator minimizes the sum (over the $n$ observations) of squared residuals (e.g., Y69), or statistical distances of the observed points, ${\sf P}_i\equiv(X_i,Y_i)$, from the estimated line in the unknown parameters, $a, b, x_1, ..., x_n$ (e.g., F87, Chap.\,1, \S 1.3.3).
+In the case under discussion, the regression estimator minimizes the loss function, defined as the sum (over the $n$ observations) of squared residuals (e.g., Y69), or statistical distances of the observed points, ${\sf P}_i\equiv(X_i,Y_i)$, from the estimated line in the unknown parameters, $a, b, x_1, ..., x_n$ (e.g., F87, Chap.\,1, \S 1.3.3).
 Under restrictive assumptions, the regression estimator is the functional maximum likelihood estimator (e.g., Carroll et al., 2006, Chap.\,3, \S 3.4.2).

-The coordinates, $(x_i, y_i)$, may be conceived as the adjusted values of related observations, $(X_i, Y_i)$, on the estimated regression line (Y66; Y69) and, in addition, as estimators of the coordinates, $(x_i^\ast, y_i^\ast)$, on the true regression line determined in absence of mesaurement errors.
+The coordinates, $(x_i, y_i)$, may be conceived as the adjusted values of related observations, $(X_i, Y_i)$, on the estimated regression line (Y66; Y69) and, in addition, as estimators of the coordinates, $(x_i^\ast, y_i^\ast)$, on the true regression line i.e. the ideal straight line.
 The line of adjustment, $\overline {{\sf P}_i\hat{{\sf P}}_i}$ (e.g., Y69), may be conceived as an estimator of the statistical distance, $\overline {{\sf P}_i{\sf P}_i^\ast}$ (e.g., F87, Chap.\,1, \S 1.3.3), where $\hat{\sf P}_i(x_i, y_i)$ is the adjusted point on the estimated regression line:

-where, in general, estimators are denoted by hats, and ${\sf P}_i^\ast(x_i^\ast, y_i^\ast)$ is the true point on the true regression line, Eq.\,(\ref{eq:rlf}).
+where, in general, estimators are denoted by hats, and ${\sf P}_i^\ast(x_i^\ast, y_i^\ast)$ is the true point on the ideal straight line, Eq.\,(\ref{eq:rlf}).

 To the knowledge of the author, only classical error models are considered for astronomical applications, and for this reason different error models such as Berkson models and mixture error models (e.g., Carroll et al., 2006, Chap.\,3, Sect.\,3.2) shall not be dealt with in the current attempt.
 From this point on, investigation shall be limited to extreme structural models and least-squares regression estimators for the following reasons.
 First, they are important models in their own right, furnishing an approximation to real world situations.
-Second, a careful examination of these simple models helps for understanding the theoretical underpinnings of methods for other models of greater complexity such as hierarchical models (e.g., Kelly, 2007).
+Second, a careful examination of these simple models helps for understanding the theoretical underpinnings of methods for other models of greater complexity such as hierarchical models (e.g., Kelly, 2007, 2011).